Fostering Interoperability and Semantic Consistency

 Terminology Server

-The Terminology Gateway will be partially decommissioned as of April 30, 2025, as part of our service enhancement initiative.
-Since that date, the Terminology Gateway will no longer publish ongoing standard releases—with the exception of PrescribeIT® content.
+The Terminology Gateway is partially decommissioned as of April 30, 2025, as part of our service enhancement initiative.
+Since that date, the Terminology Gateway no longer publishes ongoing standard releases—with the exception of PrescribeIT® content, which remains supported on the legacy system.
 This means that all future standard releases will be available exclusively through our enhanced FHIR Terminology Server.

 For downloading resources, please note that the final official release for SNOMED CT CA, pCLOCD, CCDD, and ValueSets on the Terminology Gateway is the March 2025 release.
 After this release, the Terminology Server will be the sole source for updates and downloads.
 We kindly encourage you to transition to the FHIR Terminology Server at your earliest convenience to take advantage of its up-to-date content and robust features.
-Comprehensive training resources are available to help you navigate the enhanced server and fully realize its benefits.
+Please navigate to the training resources section to help you navigate the enhanced server and fully realize its benefits.

 We appreciate your understanding and cooperation during this transition and are here to support you every step of the way.